000png/vapoursynth-gui-for-gifs/docs/INSTALLATION.md

 * `vsrepogui.json`

+All you need to do is extract the following archives under `resources` into this directory.

+* `python3.8.7.7z` (includes vapoursynth)
+* `pyqt5.15.7z`
+* `ffmpeg`

-All you need to do is extract `resources/python3.8.7.7z` into this directory.
-This comes with Python 3.8.7, PyQt5 v.
-5.15, VapourSynth R52 (portable), and the VSRepo GUI, which we'll need for the next step.
+This comes with a couple things, namely Python 3.8.7, PyQt5 v.
+5.15, ffmpeg, VapourSynth R52 (portable), and the VSRepo GUI, which we'll need for the next step.

-## 2. Download Plugins
+## 2. Download/Verify Plugins
 Next, we may need to install some VapourSynth plugins.
-I say may because I may have included them in the archive, but I also might not have (happens when things keep moving with development).
+I say may because I may have included them in the archive, but I also might not have (happens when things keep moving with development), so it's good to double check.

-Either way, you should check that the plugins are installed.
 Luckily, the VSRepo GUI makes this easy.
 Go to the `src/bin` directory and run the `VSRepoGUI` application (has a pusheen icon), navigate to the **Full List** tab, and make sure the following are downloaded (download speeds will vary):

-* `descale`
+* `descale` (the plugin, the script I should have already imported since VSRepo doesn't seem to like doing it)
 * `havsfunc`
 * `lsmas`
 * `muvsfunc`